anttiluode/FractalLife/README.md

 The ultimate check is that if they hit NaN they die.

+When it comes to their complexity the layer depth is everything.
+Also the higher it is, the more complicated the thinking, the more likely NaN is to happen.
+With these little things it is only 2 - 15 neurons.
+To store images / to have discussions with single fractal brain I used 7 layers.

 I was really thinking about organoids that would have multiple parts to their minds, visual, audio and even thinking part where visual and audio are combined like in "real life".
 I have come to realize that both visual and audio are the same.
 The